anon-blue/anon.blue/README.txt

  is. everythung eis everythinbazl is ableist stay leng overyg than anythinhg els
 e.                                                                   ron
-                                     I'm looking forwawrd to eatnging some chees e tonight hey why isn't here a bkacspace option!? if ( e been so far as do want to do more like?re hopelessness in me that won't go quiet.
+                                     I'm looking forwawrd to eatnging some chees e tonight hey why isn't hDFHDdgjdgjfdkhkfkfhkfhkfhkj13`1247gjfdgjkfgjfgjfgjfgjfg jfgjfgjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjggdssaon't go quiet.
                                                     I wisi i had ice cream right
  now. so void indeed but together we can trty to fill it... endlessly.    it's a lost battle. worth it or not ?